 Do you like Oscar Wilde?
 How about a good ghost story?
 If you answered to both questions, then you’ll love the Canterville Ghost by Oscar Wilde.
 It’s not a scary ghost story, it’s actually quite funny.
 And a delightful tale.

 Below, you’ll find my thoughts on The Canterville Ghost by Oscar Wilde.

 All the images in this post are clickable!

-Book Review – The Canterville Ghost By Oscar Wilde
+Initial Thoughts on The Canterville Ghost by Oscar Wilde

 Washington applies some strong stain remover – Pinkerton’s Champion Stain Remover and Paragon Detergent – to the blood stain, which disappears temporarily and reappears the next day.
 As soon as they remove the stain it reappears the following day – bright red, dull red, purple and even bright emerald green.

 After the blood stain reappears the first time, the Otis family concludes that there must be a ghost.
 Mrs Otis is a modern day woman and declares that she is going to join the Psychical Society.
 Washington decides to write to Messrs Myers and Podmore, “on the subject of the Permanence of Sanguineous Stains when connected with crime.”

 To get the most from this SummaReview of The Canterville Ghost by Oscar Wilde, after you have read it, answer the following questions:

 - Is this a book I’d like to read for myself?
 Why?
 Why not?

 - What has made an impression on me in this reading?